Keeping our people safe and well

 Being active and engaged is a vital part of life.
 Since the start of the pandemic our staff and the people we support have found many ways to keep life varied, interesting and fun.

 We have some free resources and online seminars to help people to ‘Stay Inside, Be Inspired’.
 These resources are designed to help families and support workers give great support, even in challenging situations.
+We continue to provide these remote activities because of their popularity.

 If you have questions or concerns